dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/prereq1.png)

-* Click on the + sign to use the pop-up menu to open a new Terminal tab
+* Click on the + sign to the right of the Welcome Tab and use the pop-up menu to open a new Terminal tab as shown below:

 ![screenshot](images/prereq2.png)